 This post may contain affiliate links.
 Read my disclosure policy.

-This creamy Instant Pot Potato Salad is a delicious and healthy summer side dish that comes together in a snap!
+This creamy Instant Pot Potato Salad is a delicious and light but satisfying summer side dish that comes together in a snap!
 It features hard-boiled eggs and potatoes cooked together in an electric pressure cooker.
 Just add onions, pickles, celery, and a savory Dijon dressing with Greek yogurt instead of mayo to make it completely irresistible.

 What You’ll Need

 Potato salad is a pretty simple dish in terms of ingredients.
+You’ll find the detailed quantities and directions in the recipe card further down in the post.
 Here’s what you should have on hand:

 - Small Potatoes: Chopped into 1-inch pieces.